MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Another property configured in the workspace is the **provider** that you want to use to run programs in that workspace.
 A single provider may expose one or more **targets**, which can be quantum hardware or simulators, and are ultimately responsible for running your program.

 By default, Azure Quantum adds the Microsoft QIO provider to every workspace, and you can add other providers when you create the workspace or any time afterward.
-[See a list of available providers](xref:microsoft.quantum.reference.overview).
+For more information, see the [Microsoft QIO provider](xref:microsoft.quantum.optimization.providers.microsoft.qio).

 ### Provider billing